Crispy Sweet Potato Tacos – Vegan

 The recipe comes from my friend and colleague, Jackie of The Beeroness.
 They’re from her third book, Lush: A Season by Season Celebration of Craft Beer and Produce, and let me tell you, the book is stunning!

-It’s a season-by-season guide to cooking with beer, and it’s all vegetarian recipes full of amazing, seasonal produce.
+It’s a season-by-season guide to cooking with beer, with all vegetarian recipes full of amazing, seasonal produce.
 The photos are gorgeous, and the recipes are flavor-forward, yet still very approachable.
 More on the book soon.
-But first… let’s talk about these tacos!
+But first let’s talk about these tacos!

 About these sweet potato tacos